MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_receive_hash_parameters.md

+#### NDIS_RECEIVE_HASH_FLAG_ENABLE_HASH

+If this flag is set, enable calculating hash values on received frames and place the calculated
+        hash value in the <b>NetBufferListHashValue</b> OOB information in the NET_BUFFER_LIST structure.

+If this flag is clear, disable the calculation of hash values on received frames.

+If receive hash calculation is enabled, the miniport driver should set this flag; otherwise, this
+        flag should be clear.

+#### NDIS_RECEIVE_HASH_FLAG_HASH_INFO_UNCHANGED

+The HashInformation member has not changed.
+The hash information includes the hash types and hash
+        function.

+If this flag is set, the HashInformation member of the NDIS_RECEIVE_HASH_PARAMETERS structure
+        should be ignored.

+If this flag is cleared, the HashInformation member contains a new value that the miniport driver
+        must use to calculate hash values on received frames.

+#### NDIS_RECEIVE_HASH_FLAG_HASH_KEY_UNCHANGED

+The secret key and associated data members have not changed.

+If this flag is set, the secret key and associated data members should be ignored.

+If this flag is cleared, the secret key or associated data members have changed and miniport
+        driver must use the new information.

 ### -field HashInformation

 In a set request, the hash type and hash function that the NIC should use to compute the hash